MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-details-errors.md

 ## Download errors

 Download error report is available in the Data Sources page in the connection pane.
 A limited number of connection errors are shown in the UI of connection pane.
 To get the complete list of errors, you can run the PowerShell script to download the complete error report.
-Here are the steps tp generate the report:
+Here are the steps to generate the report:

 * Open Windows PowerShell with administrator rights.
 * Run the command to download and install the script from the PowerShell Library.